 In the lower panel, Hydrogen gas has been excited with electricity in a kind of fluorescent tube, and passed through the prism.
-The light emanating from the excited hydrogen atoms consists of only four discrete color bands, red, cyan, blue and violet.
-The wavelengths of the colors are given (in nanometers), and form a characteristic fingerprint of Hydrogen.
+The light emanating from the excited hydrogen atoms consists of only four discrete color bands, red, cyan (light blue), blue and purple.
+The wavelengths of the colors are given (in nanometers), and form a characteristic fingerprint of hydrogen.

 What is indigo and why is it in the spectrum?